 Make sure Export Video and Export Audio is checked.
 Under Bitrate Settings, change Bitrate Encoding to VBR 2 Pass.
 Change the Target and Maximum Bitrate to 16mbps.
 Click Export.

 And that’s it!
-You now know how to make a video using Insta360 Studio For One X!
+You now know how to make a video using Insta360 Studio 2019!
 Don’t forget to share your video creations on the How To Make A Video Facebook community.
 I am happy to help you and give you advice on your videos there.
 The only rule is that you can only post videos less than a minute!
 For One X video inspiration and settings I use, check out my Instagram @shanilkawol.